Local Message-Passing for Discrete Graph Generation: GenGNN: A Simple Message Passing Model for Graph Generation

+{\bf Takeaway}: Theorem~\ref{thm:main_uniform_noncollapse} explains why residual connections are more than an optimization convenience for message-passing graph denoisers.
+During late forward noising, $X_t$ may approach a stationary categorical marginal and become weakly informative.
+A purely local message-passing denoiser must then infer structure primarily from noisy node and edge states, making it vulnerable to oversmoothing.
+In contrast, a residual-anchored denoiser preserves a timestep-invariant structural signal through $S_XX_{\mathrm{in}}^{(t)}$, while the learned message-passing path contributes a bounded denoising correction.
+Thus, the identity path grounds informative node-wise variation across reverse diffusion steps.

-\begin{corollary}[Anchored denoising robustness] Suppose the forward marginal transitions drive $X_t$ toward a stationary categorical marginal as $t\to T$, potentially making $X_t$ uninformative.
-Under the conditions of Theorem~\ref{thm:uniform_mu_v1}, the reverse denoiser retains a non-vanishing component orthogonal to $\mathrm{span}\{v\}$ at all steps due to the embedding's residual channel. \end{corollary}
+\begin{corollary} If the forward process drives $X_t$ toward an uninformative stationary marginal as $t\rightarrow T$, but the residual path satisfies Eq.~\eqref{eq:main_timestep_anchor}, then the reverse denoiser retains a non-vanishing component orthogonal to the oversmoothing direction at every timestep whenever $\gamma>2C$. \end{corollary}

-Corollary~\ref{cor:diffusion_rrwp1} indicates that denoising GNNs maintain informative signals throughout their discrete-diffusion processes.
-We verify empirically that this must occur under two conditions: 1) proper-initialized model-weights are maintained throughout message-passing layers, 2) residual connection propagates the input node-signal. largely building off principles set in foundational work~\cite{glorot2010initialization}.
-To our knowledge, this is the first formal treatment on how residual anchoring prevents representational collapse in graph diffusion denoisers, linking GNN over-smoothing theory to discrete diffusion models.
-Proof sketches are included in Appendix~\ref{app:diff_nondegen}.
+{\bf Takeaway}: Corollary~\ref{cor:main_anchored_robustness} connects current understanding on GNN oversmoothing to generative denoising~\cite{li2018deeper,cai2020note,oono2019graph,rusch2023survey,wu2023demystifying, scholkemper2024residual}.
+Residual channels preserve stable structural information, enabling the message-passing loop to learn node-, edge-, and graph-wise corrections for denoising input samples.
+All while GenGNN solely relies on local message-passing for model optimization.
+This provides a theoretical explanation for the empirical behavior in Section~\ref{ssec:metric_scaling}: residuals keep message passing effective at layer depths exceeding 12.